beroguedou/basmatinet/README.md

 python frontend.py
 ```

 2nd step: Let's push the docker image into a Google Container Registry.
-But you should create a google cloud project to have PROJECT-ID and in this case you HOSTNAME will be "gcr.io"
+But you should create a google cloud project to have PROJECT-ID and in this case you HOSTNAME will be "gcr.io" and you should enable GCR Api on google cloud platform.

 ```bash
 # Re-tag the image and include the container in the image tag